ImproPhoto/pymicmac/README.md

 # pymicmac

+This software is a result of the Netherlands eScience Center project [Improving Open-Source Photogrammetric Workflows for Processing Big Datasets] (https://www.esciencecenter.nl/project/improving-open-source-photogrammetric-workflows-for-processing-big-datasets).

-`pymicmac` provides a Python interface for MicMac workflows execution and distributed computing tools for MicMac. `pymicmac` uses `pycoeman` (Python Commands Execution Manager) (https://github.com/NLeSC/pycoeman) which also provides CPU/MEM/disk monitoring.
+`pymicmac` provides a Python interface for `MicMac` workflows execution and distributed computing tools for `MicMac`.

-MicMac is a photogrammetric suite which contains many different tools to execute photogrammetric workflows.
+[`MicMac`](http://micmac.ensg.eu) is a photogrammetric suite which contains many different tools to execute photogrammetric workflows.

 In short, a photogrammetric workflow contains at least:

- - Tie-points detection: key point features, representing the same physical locaitons, are extracted and cross-matched between different images.
+ - **Tie-points detection.** First,  key  features  in  the  images  are  extracted.
+This  is  done for example with the [SIFT algorithm](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf).
+Second, the key features are cross-matched between different images to detect points in the images that represent the same physical locations and that are visible in different images.
+The detected points are called tie-points (they are also referred to as homologous points in related literature)

  - Bundle block adjustment: the camera positions and orientations are estimated and the parameters calibrated.

  - Dense image matching: The detected tie-points are matched and 3D projected to produce the dense point cloud.
 The 3D points are back projected in the images to correct for projective deformation.
 This creates a metrically correct True-orthophoto.

 The MicMac suite contains several tools dedicated to each of the steps of the programmatic worflow.
 The tie-point detection is done with `Tapioca`, the bundle block adjustment is done with `Tapas` and the dense matching and point cloud generation is done with `Malt`, `Tawny` and `Nuage2Ply`.

+ `pymicmac` addresses two main issues with `MicMac`:

+1 `pymicmac` helps you when running a sequence of `MicMac` commands.
+The sequence of commands is defined in a XML.
+During execution pymicmac creates isolated execution folders separating the input data from the intermediates and the output data. pymicmac also adds CPU/MEM monitoring for the commands.
+2 pymicmac contains distributed computing versions of `Tapioca` and of a matching pipeline (`Malt`, `Tawny`, `Nuage2Ply`).
+This allows to run `Tapioca` and the matching pipeline in distributed systems such as SGE clusters or a bunch of ssh-reachable machines.

 pymicmac provides the tool `micmac-run-workflow` to run photogrammetric workflows with a sequence of MicMac commands.
 The tool uses the sequential commands execution tool of `pycoeman` which is configured with a XML configuration file that defines a chain of MicMac commands to be executed sequentially.
 During the execution of each command the CPU/MEM/disk usage of the MicMac-related processes is monitored.
 The tool can be configured to run a whole photogrammetric workflow at once, or to run it split in pieces (recommended), for example by tie-points extraction, bundle block adjustment and dense image matching.
 More information in [Instructions](#instructions) section.